buildpacks/rfcs/text/0000-additional-exported-layers.md

 # Summary
 [summary]: #summary

-Allow users to provide additional paths that can be exported similar to the application directory and allow easy configuration of the application directory.
-These paths are defined via the `buildpack.export_dirs` by each buildpack.
+Allow users to provide additional volumes that can be exported similar to the application directory and allow easy configuration of the application directory.
+These volumes are defined via the `buildpack.exportable-volumes` by each buildpack.

 # Definitions
 [definitions]: #definitions

-- `export_dirs`: A set of directories describing where the buildpack process is likely to write data specific and should be exported alongside the application workspace.
+- `exportable-volumes`: A set of volumes describing where the buildpack process is likely to write data specific and should be exported alongside the application workspace.

 # Motivation
 [motivation]: #motivation